CommunityToolkit/WindowsCommunityToolkit/docs/gaze/Gaze.md

 Microsoft announced native support of eye trackers in [Windows 10 Fall Creators Update](https://blogs.msdn.microsoft.com/accessibility/2017/08/01/from-hack-to-product-microsoft-empowers-people-with-eye-control-for-windows-10/).
 In RS4, Microsoft added developer support by announcing an [eye gaze API](https://docs.microsoft.com/en-us/uwp/api/windows.devices.input.preview) to build UWP applications that can interact with eye gaze and eye trackers. .

-The GazeInteraction library is built on top of that API and provides developers helper classes to easily enable UWP applications to respond to eye gaze.
+The GazeInteraction library is built on top of that API and provides developers classes to easily enable UWP applications to respond to eye gaze.
 The library abstracts away the complexity of dealing with raw gaze samples coming from the low level Windows API for eye-trackers.

 ## Prerequisites